shama1106/shama1106/README.md

 - 👯 I'm looking to collaborate on **data analytics, BI dashboards, or ETL pipeline projects**
 - 💬 Ask me about **SQL, Power BI, Python, data modelling, Kimball methodology, or breaking into data in Australia**
 - 📫 How to reach me: **praveenshama1106@gmail.com** or [LinkedIn](https://linkedin.com/in/shama-shaik-aa5a77167)
-- ⚡ Fun fact: **I cleaned 60,000+ government records with Python for a City of Sydney project that ended up informing real infrastructure investment decisions**
+- ⚡ Fun fact: **I cleaned 60,000+ government records with Python for a City of Sydney project that informed real infrastructure investment decisions**

 ---